BENIN / BOUKOMBÉ

 Fiacre

-Fiacre needs his own space.
-His story should not be reduced to a small presence among others.
+Fiacre stands apart.
+His story cannot be reduced to a small presence among others.
 It asks for a slower page, with more silence and more attention.